Newfoundland and Labrador: The COVID-19 pandemic

+The emergency and all COVID-related restrictions ended in February 2022.
+There had been 18,464 recorded cases of persons testing positive for the virus, including 46 deaths.

 Demographics

 Population

 As of October 1, 2021, Newfoundland and Labrador had a population of 521,758.
 More than half the population lives on the Avalon Peninsula of Newfoundland, site of the capital and historical early settlement.
 Since 2006, the population of the province has started to increase for the first time since the early 1990s.
-In the 2006 census the population of the province decreased by 1.5% compared to 2001, and stood at 505,469.
+In the 2006 census, the population of the province decreased by 1.5% compared to 2001 and stood at 505,469.
 But, by the 2011 census, the population had risen by 1.8%.

-At the beginning of 2021 Newfoundland and Labrador started accepting applications for a Priority Skills immigration program.
+At the beginning of 2021, Newfoundland and Labrador started accepting applications for a Priority Skills immigration program.
 Focusing on highly educated, highly skilled newcomers with specialized experience in areas where demand has outpaced local training and recruitment, such as technology and ocean sciences occupations, the government hopes the program will attract 2,500 new permanent residents annually.

 Ethnicity

 According to the 2001 Canadian census, the largest ethnic group in Newfoundland and Labrador is English (39.4%), followed by Irish (19.7%), Scots (6.0%), French (5.5%) and First Nations (3.2%).
-While half of all respondents also identified their ethnicity as "Canadian", 38% report their ethnicity as "Newfoundlander" in a 2003 Statistics Canada Ethnic Diversity Survey.
+While half of all respondents also identified their ethnicity as "Canadian", 38 per cent report their ethnicity as "Newfoundlander" in a 2003 Statistics Canada Ethnic Diversity Survey.

-More than 100,000 Newfoundlanders have applied for membership in the Qalipu Miꞌkmaq First Nation Band, equivalent to one-fifth of the total population.
+During the initial registration phase for the Qalipu Miꞌkmaq First Nation Band in 2013, more than 100,000 Newfoundlanders applied for membership (equivalent to one-fifth of the total population).
+The subsequent process led to around 24,000 people being recognized as members of the Qalipu First Nation.